ash-project/ash/documentation/topics/about_ash/what-is-ash.md

 > **Database + API + Validation**: Normally requires separate Ecto schemas, Phoenix controllers, changesets, and API serializers.
 With Ash: define one resource with actions, get all of them automatically synchronized.
 >
 > **Preventing API/Database drift**: Traditional approaches require manual synchronization between your API documentation, validation rules, and database constraints.
 Ash eliminates this entire category of bugs because everything derives from the same source.

+## Community

+Ash has a vibrant community of developers who contribute to the project, provide support, and share knowledge.
+Join us on [Discord](https://discord.gg/w3AXeARR2p), [ElixirForum](https://elixirforum.com/ash) and [GitHub](https://github.com/ash-project/ash) to contribute, ask questions, and stay updated on the latest developments.

+Our community is one of the best features of Ash and **you should use it**.
+Lots of folks using Ash in production, with a shared mission of making better software.

+> I'm constantly blown away with the quality of work and support the Ash community has put into this project.
+It's gotten to the point that I can't imagine starting a new Elixir project that doesn't use Ash.
+>
+> — Brett Kolodny, Full stack engineer, MEW

 ## A Complete Example: From Simple to Sophisticated